microsoft/vscode-docs/docs/remote/wsl.md

 ### As an extension author what do I need to do?

 The VS Code extension API abstracts many extensions away from any changes so they work without modification.
-However, there are situations where adjustments will need to be made.
-We recommend you should test your extension to be sure you do not need to make updates.
-See [Adding Remote Support to Extensions](/api/advanced-topics/remote-extensions.md) for details.
+However, given extensions can use any node module or runtime they want, there are situations where adjustments may need to be made.
+We recommend you should test your extension to be sure that no update are required.
+See [Adding Remote Development Support to Extensions](/api/advanced-topics/remote-extensions.md) for details.

 ## Reporting Issues